Quantum Riemannian geometry of the discrete interval and q-deformation: Canonical metrics and QLC for and the half-line

 is a symmetry of the metric in the odd case.
-Hence without loss of generality, we may assume that $\phi_{n\over 2}=1$ in the even case and in the odd case we do not need to list both a solution for $\{\phi_i\}$ and their negation.
-We then solved by computer for all remaining $n\le 8$ and all solutions fit this general format with $\{\phi_i\}$ summarised in the following table.
-Due to the above symmetry, for $A_2,A_3,A_5$ we do not have a discrete moduli of $\{\phi_i\}$ as it can be absorbed in a change of sign of the $h_i$ and $\eps$, while in the other cases we list them as separate rows.
+Hence, without loss of generality, we may assume that $\phi_{n\over 2}=1$ in the even case and in the odd case we do not need to list both a solution for $\{\phi_i\}$ and their negation.
+We then solved by computer for all remaining $n\le 8$ and found that all solutions fit this general format with $\{\phi_i\}$ summarised in Table~\ref{table1}.
+Due to the above symmetry, for $A_2,A_3,A_5$ we do not list a discrete moduli of $\{\phi_i\}$ as this can be absorbed in a change of sign of the $h_i$ and $\eps$, while in the other cases we list them as separate rows.
+The solutions involve square roots (as we saw up to $A_5$) or are roots of higher order polynomials.
+But with some work, we recognised all entries in a trigonometric form.
+For example, in the $7^-$ row

-From these `experimental' results in the table, we make the following observations:
+and so forth.
+From these `experimental' results in Table~\ref{table1}, we make the following observations:

 \begin{remark}